Appaxer/EasyRecipe/.github/pull_request_template.md

 ## Type of change *
 - [ ] New feature (enhancement)
+- [ ] New feature (enhancement) causing some functionalities to stop working
 - [ ] Bug fix
 - [ ] Documentation update
 - [ ] Other (build scripts, metadata, assets, etc.)

+### Affected functionalities
+If there are some functionalities that will stop working, add them here explaining why they will fail and the issues that will fix them.
+You should use the following format:

+- Feature description: Why it will stop working
+    - Issue 1
+    - Issue 2

 ## Checklist *